evan-mc/Image-Viewer/README.md

 # Image-Viewer
-An image viewer written in java
+An image viewer written in java.
+Still in progress.